ArduPilot/ardupilot_wiki/plane/source/docs/rc-throw-trim.rst

 then channel 1 input will be roll (mapping to aileron), with a minimum PWM of 1100, a maximum of 1900 and a trim of 1500.
 The RC1_REVERSED value of zero means it is not reversed.

+.. note:: The process of doing :ref:`Radio Control Calibration <common-radio-control-calibration>` actually will set the TRIM,MIN,and MAX values of each RC input channel to match your Transmitter's output, so these values rarely need to be manually adjusted.

 Meaning of Reversed
 ===================